 650 words is a good length.
 We have a little wiggle room in either direction, but not a ton.

-Include links to sourcing.
+Include hyperlinks to sourcing.
 There are many reasons this is a good idea.
-It makes it easier for us to fact-check/verify, speeding up the editing process.
-It’s a way to drive our readers to your own website.
-It helps Google recognize your piece, boosting its potential to get readers from search engines.
+It makes it easier for us to fact-check, speeding up the editing process.
+It also helps online search engines recognize your piece, boosting its potential to gain readers.

 Include 1-2 lines of bio for the author(s).
-And limit it to two authors.
+And please limit it to two authors.

 Send the whole draft.
 We prefer this to a pitch.

-Paste it into the body of an email.
-Due to security reasons, we do not like to open attachments to emails.
-We cannot edit PDFs and Word or Google docs are often challenging, too.
+Submit the piece using the form below.
+For security reasons, we discourage submissions in the form of attachments to emails.
+We cannot edit PDFs, and Word or Google docs are often challenging, too.